soulhotel/git-userChrome/README.md

 ## Overview

-gituserChrome automates the installation of userChrome themes.
-It handles downloading, saving themes, and managing them between profiles and different flavors of Firefox (Firefox variants, Librewolf, Zen, Floorp).
-With just <ins>**one**</ins> command (or 1 click), it can automate the installation process.
-Both the script and app can work with github, codeberg, etc. The full configuration process is safe and smart (see the [order of operations](https://github.com/soulhotel/git-userChrome?tab=readme-ov-file#previews) below).
+gituserChrome automates the installation of userChrome themes in several ways.
+It handles downloading Themes, saving them, and managing them between Profiles, Firefoxs (Firefox variants, Librewolf, Zen, Floorp), and Operating Systems.
+Both the script and app can work with github, codeberg, etc, backups of existing chrome, user.js and restarts.
+And all of this can be done with just <ins>**one**</ins> command (or click).
+The full configuration process is safe and smart (see the [order of operations](https://github.com/soulhotel/git-userChrome?tab=readme-ov-file#previews) below).
 The original script is also well tested & vetted through users of my [FF Ultima](https://github.com/soulhotel/FF-ULTIMA) theme.
-You can find usage for the script below, or for the application, there's a version for each platform in the 1.0 Release ➜
+You can find usage for the script below, or for the application, there's a version for each platform on the Releases Page ➜

 ## Scripts